bentomhall/nih-system/homebrewery/world/player-options.md

 Additionally, it has hit points equal to 5 times the sum of your proficiency bonus and your Intelligence modifier (minimum 5 times your proficiency bonus) and its armor class increases by your proficiency bonus.

-### Improved Energy Synthesis (10th)
+### Improved Energy Synthesis
 At 10th level, you gain an additional option for your Energy Synthesis ability.
 **Freeze Ray**: All creatures in a 60 ft line that is 5 ft wide must make a Constitution saving throw.
 On a failed save, they take the rolled total as cold damage and are restrained for one minute.
 On a success, they take half as much damage and are not restrained, but their speed is reduced to 0 until the end of your next turn.
 Restrained creatures can attempt the saving throw at the end of each of their turns, ending the effect on a success.

 Alternatively, if you spend 4 dice, you create the effect of the wall of ice spell, except it does not require concentration and the wall must be created within 60 ft of you.

-### Improved Energy Augmentation (11th)
+### Improved Energy Augmentation
 Starting at 11th level, trace charge affects your weapon attacks even when you do not spend charge directly.
 Whenever you hit with a weapon attack and have at least one charge remaining, the damage increases by your Intelligence modifier.
 You choose the damage type from cold, fire, lightning, thunder, or the weapon’s damage type.
 Your weapon attacks are magical even if you do not expend charge to augment the attack.
 \page
-### 3D Movement Engine (14th)
+### 3D Movement Engine
 At 14th level, your movement engine has improved to the point that you gain a 40 ft fly speed and can hover while wearing armor.
 Additionally, you become immune to airborne poisons and diseases.

-### Completed Clockwork Friend (15th)
+### Completed Clockwork Friend
 By spending one minute, you can alter your friend’s size between tiny, small, medium, and large–it also gains a 60 ft fly speed for one hour when you do so.
 If it is sufficiently large, you or any creature you designate can ride it.

 While you are adjacent to your friend or it is being ridden, it ignores all damage and does not make saving throws.

-### Expert Energy Synthesis (17th)
+### Expert Energy Synthesis
 At 17th level, your Clockwork Battery has become more efficient.
 When you use your Energy Synthesis ability and one or more of the targets succeed on their saving throw, you regain one of the expended charge dice.
 If every target succeeded on the saving throw, you regain two charge dice (if you spent at least that many).

-### Self-Repair Circuits (20th)
+### Self-Repair Circuits
 At 20th level, your Clockwork Battery can preserve your life even when you take fatal damage.
 When you are reduced to 0 hit points or would be killed outright, roll all your remaining charge dice (or one if you have none remaining).
 Any effects that would kill you are nullified, your hit points are set to the rolled total (or your maximum hit points if the total would put you above your maximum) instead of 0 and all negative conditions affecting you are removed.
 After one minute, you gain a level of exhaustion.
 Once you use this ability, you cannot do so again until you finish a long rest.

-## Archetypes
+## Inventor Archetypes
 ### Gearhead
 The gearhead tinkers with a suit of clockwork armor adapted for themselves.
-A frame
+Starting with a powered frame over which normal armor hangs and slowly growing more and more elaborate.

-#### Power Armor: Core (1)
+#### Power Armor: Core
 You gain proficiency in heavy armor.
 Your carrying/lift/drag capacity doubles.

-#### Additional Proficiencies (1)
+#### Additional Proficiencies
 You gain proficiency in athletics and intimidation.

-#### Power Armor: Limbs (3)
+#### Power Armor: Limbs
-You always count as having a running start when you jump and your high jumps are as far as your long jumps.
+Starting at 3rd level, you always count as having a running start when you jump and your high jumps are as far as your long jumps.

 Additionally, you have advantage when grappling or shoving creatures your size or smaller and can grapple creatures up to two sizes larger than you.

-#### Power Armor: Helmet (6)
+#### Power Armor: Helmet
-You cannot be blinded or deafened.
+Starting at 6th level, you cannot be blinded or deafened.
 Additionally, you can see creatures within 60 feet of you regardless of heavy obscurement, as long as they do not have total cover from you.

-#### Power Armor: Improved Battery (9)
+#### Power Armor: Improved Battery
-As an action, you can regain up to four charge dice.
+Starting at 9th level, as an action, you can regain up to four charge dice.
 Once you use this ability, you cannot do so again until you finish a long rest.

-#### Power Armor: Complete Suit (13)
+#### Power Armor: Complete Suit
-Your full armor now works together even better.
+Starting at 13th level, your full armor now works together even better.
 You gain the following features:

 - You are immune to being grappled and cannot be non-magically restrained.
 You have advantage on saving throws to resist magical restraint and ability checks or saving throws to escape restraint.
 - When you start your turn and are stunned, paralyzed, or otherwise incapacitated, you can end that effect by expending one Charge Die.
 This does not require an action.

 ### Trapsmith
+The trapsmith focuses on ranged combat and rapidly sythesizing enhanced tools and traps.

-#### Ricochet Shot (1)
+#### Ricochet Shot
-If you miss with a ranged weapon attack, you can re-target the attack to another creature within 30 ft of the original target.
+If you miss with a ranged weapon attack, you can spend a charge die re-target the attack to another creature within 30 ft of the original target.
 Roll the attack again at disadvantage.

-#### Additional Proficiencies (1)
+#### Additional Proficiencies
 You gain proficiency with acrobatics, deception, and thieves tools.

-#### Zip Line (3)
+#### Zip Line
-You can shoot a special arrow attached to a cable up to 60 ft at a solid surface.
+Starting at 3rd level, you can shoot a special arrow attached to a cable up to 60 ft at a solid surface.
 It embeds itself and the line anchors itself to a surface within 5 feet of you.
 It can hold up to 300 lbs.
 Creatures who did not see it being shot must make a Perception check against your invention DC to see it–if they do not and walk through it, they are knocked prone.
 Once you use this ability, you cannot use it again until you complete a long or short rest.

-#### Mine-Layer (6)
+#### Mine-Layer
-When you use your Energy Synthesis ability, you can choose instead to plant the effect at a point you can see within 30 ft and delay its activation until you spend your reaction to trigger it.
+Starting at 6th level, when you use your Energy Synthesis ability, you can choose instead to plant the effect at a point you can see within 30 ft and delay its activation until you spend your reaction to trigger it.
 When triggered, you choose the direction or target (for flamethrower, stunner, or freeze ray).
 If 10 minutes elapse or you use your Energy Synthesis ability again, the original effect dissipates without triggering, and you regain the Charge Dice you expended on that original effect.
 \page
-#### Aether Scanner (9)
+#### Aether Scanner
-You have created a monocle that grants you the benefit of the detect magic and see invisibility spells.
+At 9th level, you have created a monocle that grants you the benefit of the *detect magic* and *see invisibility* spells.
+It does not require concentration, but must be worn by you to have this effect.
 If you lose this monocle, you can recreate it during a long rest by spending 100 gp.

-#### Perfected Synthesis (13)
+#### Perfected Synthesis
-When you use your Mine-Layer or Energy Synthesis ability, the ability's effect is increased based on the chosen version.
+Starting at 13th level, when you use your Mine-Layer or Energy Synthesis ability, the ability's effect is increased based on the chosen version.
 Choose one of the following that applies to your chosen mode:
+____

-- Empowered (Any): You can choose to maximize up to half the Charge Dice rolled.
+**Empowered (Any)**: You can choose to maximize up to half the Charge Dice rolled.
-- Napalm (Flamethrower): Targets that fail their saving throw take the damage at the start of each of their turns for one minute or until they use an action to put out the fire.
+**Napalm (Flamethrower)**: Targets that fail their saving throw take the damage at the start of each of their turns for one minute or until they use an action to put out the fire.
 Targets that succeed take the damage again at the beginning of their next turn, after which the fire goes out.
-- Arcing Stun (Stunner): This effect now chains from the original target to up to two additional creatures of your choice within 30 ft of the original target.
+**Arcing Stun (Stunner)**: This effect now chains from the original target to up to two additional creatures of your choice within 30 ft of the original target.
 They are affected as if they were the primary target.
-- Gale Force (Air Blast): The radius is now 20 ft and the push distance is 10 feet.
+**Gale Force (Air Blast)**: The radius is now 20 ft and the push distance is 10 feet.
 Creatures larger than you no longer make the save at advantage.
-- Extreme Cold (Freeze Ray): Creatures restrained by the ice now take half the damage at the beginning of each of their turns.
+**Extreme Cold (Freeze Ray)**: Creatures restrained by the ice now take half the damage at the beginning of each of their turns.
 The area remains a 5' tall wall of ice for one minute.
 Additionally, you only need to spend 2 dice instead of 4 to use the wall of ice option.
+____
 ### Chemist
+Chemists focus on the alchemical side of the inventor's life, creating ways to better disperse their munitions and potions to others, as well as creating new munitions
 #### Additional Proficiencies
 You gain proficiency in Arcana and Medicine, as well as alchemist’s tools and herbalists’ kits.

-#### Munition Launcher (3rd)
+#### Munition Launcher
 At 3rd level, you’ve created a system to launch potions, alchemical items, and other munitions out to 90 ft as an action.
 If you target a friendly creature, they can catch it out of the air and use it on themselves as a reaction.
 If you target a hostile creature with an alchemical munition, make the attack roll as normal.
 If you target a location, it simply hits that location.

-#### Fast Hands (3rd)
+#### Fast Hands
 Starting at 3rd level, you can use potions on yourself or administer them to someone adjacent to you as a bonus action.

-#### Extra Alchemical Munitions (6th)
+#### Extra Alchemical Munitions
-At 6th level, you’ve learned to create three additional types of alchemical munitions–the firestone, tanglefoot bag and the thunderstone.
+At 6th level, you’ve learned to create three additional types of alchemical munitions&mdash;the firestone, tanglefoot bag and the thunderstone.
 **Firestone**: This crystal brims with fire aether.
 Choose a point you can see within 30 ft (90 ft if used by you).
 All creatures within 15 ft. must make a Constitution saving throw against your charge DC (or DC 12 if used by someone else).
 On a failed saving throw, they take 3d8 fire damage and are blinded for one minute.
 Blinded creatures can make the saving throw again at the end of each of their turns, ending the effect on a success.
 On a success, targets take half as much damage and are blinded only until the beginning of your next turn.
 Creating a firestone costs 10 gp and can be done over a long rest.
 **Tanglefoot Bag**: This small pouch explodes into a tangle of sticky threads.
 Make a ranged attack with proficiency against a creature within range (30 ft normally, 90 ft for you).
 On a hit, the creature is restrained until they or someone else uses an action to break them free.
 Creating a tanglefoot bag costs 5 gp and can be done over a long rest.
 **Thunderstone**: This crystal brims with lightning and thunder.
 Choose a point you can see within 30 ft (90 ft if used by you).
 All creatures within 15 ft. must make a Constitution saving throw against your charge DC (or DC 12 if used by someone else).
 On a failed saving throw, they take 3d8 fire damage and are deafened and stunned until the end of your next turn.
 On a success, targets take half as much damage and are only deafened until the end of your next turn (and not stunned).
 Creating a thunderstone costs 20 gp and can be done over a long rest.

-#### Improved Alchemical Munitions (6th)
+#### Improved Alchemical Munitions
-When you take the Attack action on your turn, you can replace one of the attacks with a use of an alchemical munition.
+Starting at 6th level, when you take the Attack action on your turn, you can replace one of the attacks with a use of an alchemical munition.

 Additionally, you can hastily concoct a munition of your choice by expending a charge die as part of a short rest.
 When you do so, that munition only lasts until you finish a long rest, but does not cost any gold.

-#### Alchemical Discoveries (9th)
+#### Alchemical Discoveries
-You learn the formula for all common and uncommon potions and oils, as well as one rare potion of your choice.
+At 9th level you learn the formula for all common and uncommon potions and oils, as well as one rare potion of your choice.
 The cost to create these items is shown on the following table.

 Rarity|Cost (gp/time)
 :----|:----: